 “I cannot express with words the gratitude and pride I feel when I look back on this journey that has lasted 16 years.
 I leave with 22 titles engraved in my memory in the form of irrepealable and indescribable emotions,” Ramos said in a press conference as he announced his departure for PSG.

-Every other player in Madrid’s team when the defender made his debut, off the bench at half-time in a 3-2 La Liga defeat to Celta Vigo on September 10, 2005, has since retired.
+Every other player in Madrid’s team when the defender made his debut – coming off the bench at half-time in a 3-2 La Liga defeat to Celta Vigo on September 10, 2005 – has since retired.
 Here’s where they are today.

 One of only three men to have made more appearances for Real Madrid than Ramos, Casillas remained at his boyhood club until 2015, staying on for one last year after La Decima, in which he regained his place from Diego Lopez.

 After 16 seasons at Madrid, a 34-year-old Casillas looked to a new challenge; he signed for Porto and continued to play regularly for another four seasons before a heart attack in May 2019 brought an end to his playing career.

 The legendary former goalkeeper briefly considered running for president of the Spanish FA in the summer of 2020 before withdrawing his candidacy.
 He’s currently Real Madrid Foundation CEO and reportedly works as an adviser to club president Florentino Perez.

 The former Spain international left Madrid in 2009, having been increasingly pushed to the periphery following the arrival of Ramos – a right-back in his younger years – back in 2005.

 After a decade in the Spanish capital, the veteran defender joined Blackburn in 2009 and became something of a cult hero across his three seasons at Ewood Park.
 He came out of retirement at the age of 40 to play futsal in India, and again to play one match for Panamanian side Independiente in April 2018.